PmagPy/PmagPy/CONTRIBUTING.md

 - Click on the `notebooks` directory, then click on the notebook you want to open.
 A window will pop up in your default browser with the notebook's contents.
 You can then run the notebook cells.

+## Git protocols

+For an open source project with multiple contributors, it is especially important for changes to be well and clearly documented.
+Your reasoning for a certain change may be clear to you, but might need a little extra explanation for someone else.
+Here are some basic guidelines to keep in mind.

+- Commits should have descriptive names that briefly explain what was done and why.
+"Edited file1.py" is a bad commit name!

+- If your commit directly fixes [Github issue](https://github.com/PmagPy/PmagPy/issues) 100, it is useful to include "Fixes #100" in the text of the commit.
+This syntax both closes the issue and links the issue to the commit for future reference.
+However, commit names should always include more detail that just “Fixes #100” - additional context means that the commit message can stand alone.

+- Commits should deal with one concern at a time — spanning multiple files is fine, but commits with many unrelated changes are confusing and should be broken up.
+This makes it easier for someone else to understand what happened, and if something broke in a particular commit it is easier to track it down if the changes are more isolated.

+- If you are making a large change that will take multiple commits to implement, it is best to start a feature/fix branch.
+Once the feature or fix is done, the changes can be merged into master without breaking core functionality in the meantime.

+- Here is a nifty article with some fun [Github keyboard shortcuts](https://help.github.com/articles/using-keyboard-shortcuts/) to let you navigate around Github quickly and easily.

+If you are left with any questions about git and Github best practices, go ahead and make a new [Github issue](https://github.com/PmagPy/PmagPy/issues) and we will try to get it worked out!

 ## Compile and Release Guide